va3wam/hexBot/doc/hexbotAssembly.md

         <li>Drill 1/8" holes in the top body layer.
 Be sure to align these holes with the nes that already exist in the bottom layer.</li>
         <li>Mount the top body layer to the bottom layer using ~1 1/2" standoffs bolted through the existing mounting holes.</li>
        </ol>
-       Congratulations - you now have a fully assembled Hexbot.
-From here you need to prototype a circuit which is beyond the scope of these instructions.
+       Congratulations, you now have a fully assembled Hexbot.
+From here you need to <a href="/docs/wireMotors.md">wire the motors.</a>.
     </td>
   </tr>
 </table>